LeoBinkowski/NABU/nabu-pacman/README.md

 ## How to build

 Requires:
-- Microsoft Macro-80 Assembler for CP/M (M80.COM) and
+- Microsoft Macro-80 Assembler for CP/M (M80.COM)
+- Microsoft LIB-80 Library Manager for CP/M (LIB80.COM)
-- Microsoft Link-80 Linker (L80.COM).
+- Phoenix Software Assoc.
+Linker for CP/M (PLINK-II.COM)

 on a CP/M 2.2 or CP/M 3.0 drive where the files in this folder have been copied.